CopernicaMarketingSoftware/Documentation/Publisher/en/database-restrictions-and-capabilities.md

 submitted.
 Nothing gets stored in the datbase.
 The restriction rules allow you to for example set up a database that does not allow the field "age" to be lower than 18, or that does not permit empty values in the "email" field.
-You can also create restriction rules that prevent that double profiles from getting into the database.
+You can also create restriction rules that keeps double profiles out of the database.

-If you change the restriction rules while the database already contains profiles, you run the risk that one or more profiles in the database suddenly no longer meet the new restriction criteria.
+If you change the restriction rules while the database already contains profiles, you run the risk that one or more existing profiles suddenly no longer meet the new restriction criteria.
 This can happen and Copernica allows this.
-The "invalid" profiles are kept in the database and keep their old, illegal, state.
+The "invalid" profiles are kept in the database with their old, illegal, fields.
 However, the next time you try to edit one these invalid profiles, you will be forced to update the profile so that it matches the restriction rules.

 Selections rules can be very advanced.
-A single restriction may consist of multiple rules that are combined with "AND" and "OR" operators: if you make a restruction with multiple "AND" rules, a profile must match all the rules to be allowed in the database.
+A single restriction may consist of multiple rules that are combined with "AND" and "OR" operators.
+If you make a restruction with multiple "AND" rules, a profile must match all the rules to be allowed in the database.
 If you use the operator "OR" to combine rules, a profile only has to match a single rule.